$10M+

 Contract Terms

-No lock-in contracts.
+No lock-in.
 No exit fees.
 If the first-week $20,000+ target isn't reached, the creator parts ways with no penalty and no clawback.
-Commission structure is disclosed in full on the first strategy call — before any document is signed.
-What is stated on the call is what appears in the contract.
+Terms are disclosed in full on the first strategy call, what's stated on the call is what appears in the contract.

 Selectivity

-Aruna Talent accepts fewer than 15% of applicants.
-The selection criteria are based on the likelihood of reaching the first-week benchmark — not on existing follower counts or prior platform experience.
-Every creator on the current roster was approved from zero.
-The high rejection rate exists because consistent results require consistent selection — not because the bar requires existing success.
+Fewer than 2% of applicants are accepted, based on the likelihood of reaching the first-week benchmark, not existing follower counts.
+Every creator on the roster was approved from zero.
+Consistent results require consistent selection.

 No upfront cost · Complete anonymity · No contracts